tiavina-mika/exploring-nextjs-14/NOTE.md

 ### React Hook Form
 - We use React `useFormState` for server actions with `action` instead of `onSubmit`
 - So this will use `FormData` instead of an `object`, this is utils when uploading a file for ex.

+### zod + next-intl
+- To translate the client form error message, use `useI18nZodErrors()` in the form
+- the translation key is `"Zod"`
+- For the server action translated erros message, it use the default zod errors for now.

 ### Next auth
 - next-auth token expiration is 30 days (refreshed every page request (+current date))